-- a.
-This volume of Kennedy NASA Procedural Requirements (KNPR) 8715.3 is applicable to NASA KSC Partners (e.g., commercial partners, other Federal agencies, international parties, and tenants) operating in a facility that also contains organizations performing NASA work, as specified and described in the applicable written Agreement(s). - b.
-In the event of a conflict between the requirements set forth in this document and: - (1) The written Agreement, the written Agreement takes precedence. - (2) Other documents at an equivalent level (e.g., other KNPR documents), the respective document Offices of Primary Responsibility will resolve the conflict on a case-by-case basis and provide appropriate guidance. - c.
-If disagreement exists over which of the aforementioned documents takes precedence, the NASA KSC Director, Safety and Mission Assurance (S&MA) will make the final determination. - d.
-In this KNPR, "shall" denotes a mandatory requirement, "may" or "can" denotes a discretionary privilege or permission, "should" denotes a good practice, and "will" denotes an expected outcome, and 'are/is' denoted descriptive material. - e.
+a.
+This volume of Kennedy NASA Procedural Requirements (KNPR) 8715.3 is applicable to NASA KSC Partners (e.g., commercial partners, other Federal agencies, international parties, and tenants) operating in a facility where the Partner is primarily responsible for operations and maintenance of the facility, as specified and described in the applicable written Agreement(s).

+b.
+In the event of a conflict between the requirements set forth in this document and:

+(1) The written Agreement, the written Agreement takes precedence.

+(2) Other documents at an equivalent level (e.g., other KNPR documents), the respective document Offices of Primary Responsibility will resolve the conflict on a case-by-case basis and provide appropriate guidance.

+(3) Other NASA agreements or contracts held by the Partner, the owner of this KNPR will resolve conflicts with the respective document's Office of Primary Responsibility.

+c.
+If disagreement exists over which of the aforementioned documents takes precedence, the NASA KSC Director of Safety and Mission Assurance (S&MA) will make the final determination.

+d.
+In this KNPR, "shall" denotes a mandatory requirement, "may" or "can" denotes a discretionary privilege or permission, "should" denotes a good practice, and "will" denotes an expected outcome, and 'are/is' denoted descriptive material.

+e.
 In this KNPR, document citations are assumed to be the latest version unless otherwise noted.